bestycame/hanna_cloud/README.md

 # HannaCloud Python Client
--- NOT OFFICIALLY SUPPORTED BY HANNA --
+## NOT OFFICIALLY SUPPORTED BY HANNA --

 A Python client library for interacting with the HannaCloud API.
 This client provides methods for authentication and device data retrieval.
-Developped for the HannaCloud HomeAssistant integration.
+Developped solely for the HannaCloud HomeAssistant integration.
+At least for now.

 ## Installation
 You can install the package using pip: